HrIyEn07/Master-Terraform-With-Hriyen/README.md

 # 👨‍💻 About Me

-Hi there! 👋
+Hi everyone,
 My name is **Hriyen Tripura**, a Cloud & DevOps Engineer with **8+ years of experience in IT**, including **6+ years specializing in Cloud and DevOps** technologies.

 ---

-## 🎯 What I Do
+## 🎯 What I Do in my free time

-- 🧑‍🏫 **Passionate Teacher & Mentor** – I love simplifying complex concepts and turning them into **real-time, hands-on learning experiences**.
+- 🧑‍🏫 **Passionate in Teaching & Mentoring** – I love simplifying complex concepts and turning them into **real-time, hands-on learning experiences**.
 - 🌍 **Community Contributor** – I believe in **giving back to the community** by helping others grow, especially newcomers stepping into the DevOps world.
 - 🛠️ **Problem Solver** – I share **project-based solutions**, **interview-ready scenarios**, and industry best practices.